Roy-lab/integrative_networks/README.md

 We extract high-confidence protein regulators based on frequency across folds as well as setting a threshold for regression weight and testing that the protein is not randomly assigned that weight under permutations of the protein data.
 Main script for that step: **get_highconf_regs.sh**

-# Physical subnetwork inference to connect predicted regulators for modules #
+# B. Physical subnetwork inference to connect predicted regulators for modules #
 ### Requirements
 Java, Python 2.7, GAMS, CPLEX, bash.